songc0a/Fast-GPR-FWI/README.md

    This will compile the necessary .cu source files into .so shared objects.
 4. **Run the Test File `example.ipynb`**

-   Open and execute the dm.ipynb notebook using Jupyter to verify everything is working correctly.
+   Open and execute the example.ipynb notebook using Jupyter to verify everything is working correctly.